redeboer/BOSS_StarterKit/CONTRIBUTING.md

+# Contribute

 Contact [remco@ihep.ac.cn](mailto:remco@ihep.ac.cn) if you are interested contribute to this repository.